timeteam/timeteam.github.io/_posts/Fiction/2023-11-13-the_talented_mr_ripley.md

 ***

 <img align="right" width="240" src="https://cdn2.penguin.com.au/covers/original/9781784876760.jpg">
 Well-written, haunting tale that in my mind hardly qualifies as a seminal and/or favourite crime novel of many writers and critics (of Richard Osman, for a recent example).
 Instead I shelve this in the 'Bonfires of the Vanities' category along with the Rabbit novels of John Updike.
 Seemingly a significant portion of 'serious American fiction' of the 1950s onwards relies on pathological characters like Tom Ripley.
-The seeds of the Trump phenomenon?
+Is this dark fascination one of the seeds of the Trump phenomenon?